dome9/cloud-bots/README.md

 - Lambda reads the message tags and looks for a tag that matches AUTO: <anything>
 - If any of those AUTO tags match a remediation that we have built out, it'll call that bot.
 - All of the methods are sending their events to an array called text_output.
 Once the function is finished working, this array is turned into a string and posted to SNS

+## FAQ

+#### Where does the function live?
+The function can exist in any region you want in your account.
+Only one is needed per account though.

+#### How many do I need?
+In multi-account mode, only one function is required.
+In single account mode, one function is required per account.

+In either mode, there's no need for one function per region or antyhing like that.
+The max is one function per account.

+Every cloud-bot lives in the same function.
+There aren't multiple functions for the different bots.

+#### Does this use the original Dome9 role?
+No. The Dome9-connect role is only for Dome9 to collect data from your AWS accounts.
+The CloudBots function needs its own execution role to run the remediation actions, but it's completely separate from the Dome9 role.

+#### Where does the AUTO: <bot> syntax come from?
+AUTO: is used to signal to CloudBots that a remediation action needs to be triggered.
+The bot name correlates to a file name in the bots/ folder.

+#### Why isn't it in the remediation field of the rule?
+By putting the bot syntax in the "Compliance Section" field, multiple actions can be triggered from one rule since the Compliance Section is passed through the event as an array.

+#### How do I add on new "bots"?
+Any new bot needs to go into the bots folder in the function.
+From there, you call it with the AUTO: syntax.
+For example, a delete user bot would be named delete_user.py and put in the bots folder.
+It would be triggered with "AUTO: delete_user"

+#### What languages are supported?
+Currently only python is supported

 # Setup Steps